ellisken/easy-static-ref-generator/README.md

 To view the example page that uses Swagger's Petstore (1.0.0) example API, open ```localhost:5000``` in your browser and click on **example-slug-for-ref** to open the example reference.

 ## Dependencies
-- [handlebars](https://handlebarsjs.com/) - simple templating language used to define a common layout for all generated HTML pages
+- [handlebars](https://handlebarsjs.com/) - simple templating language used to define a common layout for all generated HTML pages.
-- [gulp](https://gulpjs.com/) - taskrunner and build system for front-end web development used to build the static HTML files and create the /build directory
+- [gulp](https://gulpjs.com/) - taskrunner and build system for front-end web development used to build the static HTML files and create the /build directory.
-- [gulp-clean-css](https://github.com/scniro/gulp-clean-css) - gulp plugin used to minify css files before moving stylesheets to the /build directory
+- [gulp-clean-css](https://github.com/scniro/gulp-clean-css) - gulp plugin used to minify css files before moving stylesheets to the /build directory.
-- [gulp-compile-handlebars](https://github.com/thegrubbsian/gulp-compile-handlebars) - gulp plugin used to precompile handlebars templates into HTML
+- [gulp-compile-handlebars](https://github.com/thegrubbsian/gulp-compile-handlebars) - gulp plugin used to precompile handlebars templates into HTML.
-- [gulp-rename](https://www.npmjs.com/package/gulp-rename) - gulp plugin enabling easy file renaming during gulp tasks
+- [gulp-rename](https://www.npmjs.com/package/gulp-rename) - gulp plugin enabling easy file renaming during gulp tasks.
-- [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) - gulp plugin used to minify JavaScript files before moving scripts to the /build directory
+- [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) - gulp plugin used to minify JavaScript files before moving scripts to the /build directory.
-- [serve](https://github.com/zeit/serve) - lets you serve the built pages from your local computer so you can easily view the rendered YAML before publishing
+- [serve](https://github.com/zeit/serve) - node package for serving static files from your local computer for viewing the rendered YAML before publishing.

 ## Project structure
 ```